HISTORY OF THE AGIORGITI RESIDENCE

 Their home became once more a meeting point for artistic, philosophical and political intellectuals.
 This was a natural way of life for the family, whose earlier home in exile, had been a hearth for diaspora Greeks during the Greek dictatorship years (1967-1974).
 Many times their vivid discussions, were accompanied by music, dance and poetry, which went on well into the early morning hours.
 Characteristic of the couple's lifestyle, was the unique way the they animated and merged varying aspects of Greek culture, through their activities, gastronomy, dress and the design of their home containing their private heritage collection.

-After their death in 2009, Matina Agiorgiti undertook on the conservation of the Agiorgiti Collection, the renovation of the home's architectural identity and the documentation of their family's history.
+After their death in 2009, Matina Agio undertook on the conservation of the Agio Collection, the renovation of the home's architectural identity and the documentation of their family's history.
 Under her mother's guidance, the grand-daughter Calypso Kassimati-Agiorgiti may be given credit for all photographic documentation thus so far.

 Both daughters continue to express the family's tradition of preserving Greek values and heritage.